PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 14:32:31
+Last updated: 2024-04-08 14:33:04
-Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader
+Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson